 - 2 cups chicken stock or canned chicken broth

-- 1 cup coarsely chopped fresh parsley
+- 1 cup coarsely chopped flat-leaf parsley leaves

 - 1/2 cup fresh epazote (optional)

 - 1. In a large skillet with high sides or in a large saucepan over medium-high heat, toast the pumpkin seeds, cumin seeds, and oregano, if using, until fragrant, 3 to 4 minutes.
 Toss frequently to make sure they don’t burn.
 Remove from the heat and transfer to a spice grinder or a blender and process until finely ground.